 >of the self, and the world.
 If you could, tell me your thoughts.

 This is a 'fallen', broken world that isn't always what God wants it to be.
 Humans get damaged.
 We do hateful things, we distrust, we lie, we trick ourselves and each other, and we seek after our own interest, to hell with what others need.
 When that happens, we don't grow, or grow all twisted up.
 Hence the need to reconcile.
 This is true within each person, between people, in marriages and families, at the level of small groups, of towns, of peoples and nations, of the planet.
 It is also true of our relationship with God, but at least God did something about that, through Jesus.
 Through Jesus we also can find what's most needed to heal the other relationships, too, but that takes some of our own doings.

 Jesus and His apostles kept pointing up what it takes to be reconciled :

 It's hard work, but I think this kind of reconciliation is the greatest resource available to us in all relationships.
 It creates the space for love to grow, and creates true synergy for building up our lives.

-Anger and hatred and vengeance and bitterness seem like the reality of the world we live in.
+Anger and hatred and vengeance and bitterness are the reality of the world we live in.
 They're inescapable.
 But they're there because we hold onto illusions and lies : about how evil others are, how just our cause is, how our side is what's best, how economics or God or law or fairness or freedom are on our side.
 Reconciliation is a way to strip away the lies, clean the grounds, and build a new foundation for a new world.
 It is at the same time more true and more hopeful.
 It takes a lot of work, but the result is just about always worth it.
 I believe that God supports us when we reconcile.
 We like to think that we favor reconciliation too, but the track record says otherwise.